comp500/ict/docs/storageandmedia/7comparison.rst

 * Portability
 * Cost

-..note:: The data on this page could change.
+.. note:: The data on this page could change.